 - Large trucks have higher ground clearance, so cars can slide underneath them in the event of an accident.

-Tractor-trailer drivers have a responsibility to exercise extra caution on the road, and when they fail to do so, serious accidents can result.
-A lawyer can help you hold a negligent driver accountable for the injuries they caused you or a loved one.
+Tractor-trailer drivers are responsible for exercising extra caution on the road, and when they fail to do so, serious accidents can result.
+Retaining a lawyer could allow you to hold a negligent driver accountable for the injuries they caused you or a loved one.

-Establishing Liability for a Tractor-Trailer Accident
+Establishing Fault in a Tractor-Trailer Accident in Katy

 - The party breached that duty by omission or a willful act.